Picture Lights

 LED lights have a famously long lifespan, especially when you compare this to the mere 1,000 hours of traditional bulbs.
 Our range of LED lighting has a minimum-rated life of 20,000 hours.
 This is achieved by using only the highest quality LED lights such as Osram and CREE brands.
 Cheaper bulbs will run for substantially fewer hours, making it worth it to buy the higher quality bulbs.

-Since picture lights are used for six hours a day, you can expect them to last for a minimum of ten years.
+Since modern picture lights are used for six hours a day, you can expect them to last for a minimum of ten years.
 This means that while the bulbs may come at a slightly higher price initially than halogen or incandescent bulbs, you will spend much less over time avoiding constant replacements.

 How Bright Are LED Picture Lamps?